New York City: Manhattan Midtown

 Empire State Building

-Then we went to the Empire State Building.
-Here we just looked briefly into the incredibly great and pompous entrance hall.
-We didn't want to drive up here, we saved that for the Rockefeller Center.
+Then we headed towards the Empire State Building.
+We only took a quick look inside the incredibly impressive and opulent lobby.
+We didn't want to go up; we saved that for the Rockefeller Center.

 National Library

-We continued to the National Library.
-This is a must-have when visiting New York.
-The ceiling paintings are really worth walking up all the steps.
-Highly Recommended!
+Next, we went to the National Library.
+It's an absolute must-see when visiting New York.
+The ceiling paintings are definitely worth climbing all those stairs.
+Highly recommended!

 Grand Central Station

-We then passed Grand Central Station.
-As they said in the film Madagascar: “Very big and very central!”
-That's what I call a main station!
-Really very beautiful and so ancient.
+Then we passed Grand Central Station.
+Just like in the movie Madagascar: "Very big and very central!"
+Now that's what I call a main train station!
+Truly beautiful and so old-fashioned.

 Grand Central Station